colyseus/docs/docs/arena/reference/root-folder.md

 ## Package.json Usage

 When deployed on Arena Cloud your package.json file is not fully used by your deployment.
-Arena Cloud copies the custom dependencies into a manage Arena package.json which is then installed at the launch your server.
+Arena Cloud copies the custom dependencies into a managed Arena package.json which is then installed at the launch your server.

 ## Relative & Absolute Folder Locations